voipnorm/CiscoTPCustomXML/README.md

 Currently capable of deploying:
 * Custom Branding with little fuss.
 Checks the endpoint if its branding capable via firmware version.
 Takes care of reading CSV files for endpoints and also base64 encoding of image files.
 * Using the branding option the script will check your endpoint version and deploy branding to endpoints capable or wallpaper for non-branding capable devices.
-SX10 check is currently not supported.
+SX10 check is supported.
 SX10 has no branding option even if Firmware is CE9.3.
 * Deploy wallpaper images (also disables branding)to all your endpoints instead of using the branding option.
 * Backup bundle to multiple endpoints.
 Will create the backup bundle checksum for deployment and acts as http server for package delivery.